The

 Expands

-to 128 spheres with
+to 128 spheres with 64

-providing more
+quadrachords, providing more

-synaptogenesis and
+intensive synaptogenesis and

-Suitable for severe
+neuroplasticity.
+Suitable for

-impairments such as
+severe impairments such as

 PTSD and TBI.